stackql/pystackql/docs/source/examples.rst

 Run CSPM Queries
 ****************

-StackQL can be used to perform point-in-time or interactive queries against cloud resources to determine if they are compliant with your organization's security policies.
+StackQL can perform point-in-time or interactive queries against cloud resources to determine if they comply with your organization's security policies.
 This is an example of a CSPM query to find buckets with public access enabled in a Google project.

 .. code-block:: python